AxisCommunications/acap-documentation/docs/api/native-sdk-api.md

   - The example code focus on object detection, cropping and saving detected objects into JPEG files.
   - A separate example is available for [CV25](https://github.com/AxisCommunications/acap-native-sdk-examples/tree/main/object-detection-cv25) cameras.

-## Metadata Broker API
+## Message Broker API

 > This API is a [Beta version](./beta-api) and developers are encouraged to test and leave feedback.

+> This API was formerly known as Metadata Broker.

-Go to the [ACAP API Documentation](src/api/metadata-broker/html/index.html) for detailed functional descriptions of this API.
+Go to the [ACAP API Documentation](src/api/message-broker/html/index.html) for detailed functional descriptions of this API.

-The Metadata Broker API allows an ACAP application to consume metadata from a producer in AXIS OS by subscribing to a `topic`.
+The Message Broker API allows an ACAP application to consume metadata from a producer in AXIS OS by subscribing to a `topic`.

 The API implements the Publish/Subscribe messaging paradigm.

 ### Compatibility

-The Metadata Broker API is supported on products with the following chips:
+The Message Broker API is supported on products with the following chips:

 - ARTPEC-8
 - ARTPEC-7